 Matt started working for Wollam Construction when he was 17 years old as a laborer.
 He went on to graduate from the Del E. Webb School of Construction at Arizona State University with a Construction Engineering Degree (Heavy Emphasis).
 Before coming back to Wollam Construction in 2004, Matt worked for a large paving company in Arizona and a large heavy civil company in California.

-Matt has been working towards leading the next generation of Wollam Construction for the last 15 years.
+Prior to taking the position as president, Matt had been working towards leading the next generation of Wollam Construction for 15 years.
 When he started working with his father/mentor Guy Wollam, the company had 12 employees and worked on a handful of projects each year.
 The company has grown to 200 employees and can build over 60 projects annually.

 Matt’s main focuses are creating/maintaining repeat clients and building the best construction teams in the business.

-Matt is an active board member for the Associated General Contractors of Utah (AGC) and Big Brothers Big Sisters of Utah (BBBSU).
-He is also an active mentor for 1st generation college bound students thru Mentor2.0 (a Big Brothers Big Sisters of Utah program).
+Matt recently served as a board member for the Associated General Contractors of Utah (AGC) and Big Brothers Big Sisters of Utah (BBBSU).
+He has also worked as mentor for 1st generation college bound students thru Mentor2.0 (a Big Brothers Big Sisters of Utah program) and volunteered as a Big Brother for 6 years.

 Matt enjoys getting outside and finding adventures with his wife Tori and children Ava & Wyatt.